Texas A&M vs. Wake Forest Gator Bowl NCAA Football Odds, Plays and Insights | December 31, 2021

 Over/Under Insights

-- Texas A&M and its opponents have scored at least 58 points or more only once this year.
+- Texas A&M and its opponents have combined for 58 points or more only one time this season.

 - So far this season, 50% of Wake Forest's games (6/12) have had more combined points than Friday's over/under of 58.

-- The two teams combine to average 70.5 points per game, 12.5 more than the over/under in this contest.
+- The combined points per game average of the two teams, 70.5, is 12.5 points greater than Friday's over/under.

-- This contest's total is 11.8 points more than the 46.2 these two squads combine to allow per game this season.
+- This contest's over/under is 11.8 points greater than the 46.2 these two squads combine to allow per game this season.

 - The Aggies and their opponents score an average of 51.2 points per game, 6.8 fewer than Friday's total.